 Were specific brokerage firms penalized for Puerto Rico bond sales?

 Yes.
 The SEC sanctioned 13 brokerage firms for improper sales of Puerto Rico bonds, including UBS, Charles Schwab, J.P.
 Morgan, and Oppenheimer.
 FINRA separately fined UBS $18.5 million and Santander Securities $6.4 million for supervisory failures related to Puerto Rico bond funds.
-These enforcement actions demonstrate a recognized pattern of industry-wide misconduct.
+These enforcement actions provide regulatory context for evaluating a broker-specific claim.

 How long does a FINRA arbitration case take?